So You Want a Border Collie but You Don’t Have a Yard?

 - Can the puppy tolerate being held down against his will for a few seconds?

 Independent puppies will usually show very little interest in people.
-They will tend to wonder off and seem more interested in hiding or going back to the litter.
+They will tend to wander off and seem more interested in hiding or going back to the litter.
 You want to see how the puppy reacts to your reaction when he nips you.
 Let him mouth on your hand and fingers.
 He will eventually work his way up to a somewhat sharp nip.
 Respond with a sudden and somewhat loud “Ouch!”
-If he’s fairly excited from your presence you might need to repeat the procedure a few times to get a good idea about his responses to your pain.
+If he’s fairly excited from your presence, you might need to repeat the procedure a few times to get a good idea about his responses to your pain.

 Here’s what you’re looking for.
 Puppies that are either able to control the force of their jaws, or are showing early signs of being conscientious about others (dogs or humans), will stop nipping for a moment as a reaction to your pain response.
 This is a good indication that the puppy is prepared to learn easily.
 They only need to stop for a moment to indicate this.
 Don’t expect them to stop completely because he is a puppy and he will likely return to chewing your fingers very quickly, but that’s normal for a little guy.